-When people ask me where to go to for a quick getaway from Singapore to escape the work deadlines and stress of daily life for a little bit, one of my favourite suggestions is Taiwan – it’s not too far to fly from Singapore, offers a great variety of city and natural wonders and has great friendly people, all perfect elements for a relaxing getaway.
+When people ask me where to go to for a quick getaway from Singapore where they can escape the work deadlines and stress of daily life for a little bit, one of my favourite suggestions is Taiwan – it’s not too far to fly from Singapore, offers a great variety of city and natural wonders and has great friendly people – all perfect elements for a relaxing getaway.

 In this series collaboration with Scoot where I uncover cool and unique things to do in Taiwan, I found some interesting spots and activities in Taipei City 新北市 and Yilan 宜蘭, minus the maddening crowds to allow you to truly relax.
 Also, some insider tips based on my own experiences on how to reduce your stress levels when it comes to planning your Taiwan vacation.